You should be able to go home on the same day as your cataract surgery.

 - avoid swimming for 4 to 6 weeks

-- allow soap or shampoo to get into your eye
+- do not allow soap or shampoo to get into your eye

-- drive until you get the all-clear from your doctor
+- do not drive until you get the all-clear from your doctor

-- wear eye make-up for at least 4 weeks
+- do not wear eye make-up for at least 4 weeks

-- fly without seeking advice from your doctor
+- do not fly without seeking advice from your doctor

 You could arrange for someone to help take care of you until your vision returns, particularly if the vision in your other eye is poor.